humanwhocodes/humanwhocodes.com/src/pages/_posts/2006-10-14-debunking-object.md

 alert(o2.colors);
 alert(o3.colors);</pre>

-If you run this example, you&#8217;ll see that the `colors` property actually uses the same array for both object instances, thus adding &#8220;black&#8221; to the array on `o2` is reflected in `o3.colors` as well&#8230;they both point to the same array.
+If you run this example, you'll see that the `colors` property actually uses the same array for both object instances, thus adding &#8220;black&#8221; to the array on `o2` is reflected in `o3.colors` as well&#8230;they both point to the same array.
 It is a very rare case when you want object instances to have instance properties pointing to the same object.

 But all is not lost, the basic principle of this function is useful if augmented slightly.
 Using this same pattern, you can avoid calling a superclass constructor when assigning the prototype.
 For instance, doing this: